-The Ordinary shares rank equally in terms of rights to vote, dividend entitlement, and rights on winding up.
+Other than the right to vote, the "A" and "B" Ordinary shares rank equally in terms of dividend entitlement and rights on winding up.

-There are no restrictions on the distribution of dividends or the repayment of capital.
+Included within retained earnings is a \$102,644,000 profit on disposal of fixed asset investments that is not distributable.
+There are no other restrictions on the distribution of dividends or the repayment of capital.
 Any dividends declared are at the discretion of the Directors.